-To book Steve Cram CBE please contact a JLA agent.
+To book Steve Cram CBE please contact your JLA Agent.

 Steve was a track legend at 1500m and 2000m.
 He’s since become a polished commentator, served as Britain’s Olympics athletics representative and founded the Marathon of the North.
 Steve offers his account of a previous golden era of British athletics.

 A legend on the track alongside Seb Coe and Steve Ovett, Steve Cram competed at the top level during a period of unprecedented success in British athletics.
 He won silver at the Los Angeles Olympics, and six gold medals at Commonwealth, World and European Championships.
 He broke world records at 1500m, 2000m and Mile distances.